 There are two sounds that disturb and rattle me to my core: drills (boring through concrete and metal) and bawling babies.
 Call me misanthropic but I hate babies.
-And I hate babies because they grow into people: cruel, petty, spiteful, ignorant, deceitful, rapacious, judgemental, complacent, two-faced (etc.).
-But mostly I hate babies because they are so loud they put the average car alarm to shame in raucously calling attention to the non-existent threat facing them.
+And I hate babies because they grow into people: cruel, petty, spiteful, ignorant, deceitful, rapacious, judgemental, complacent, glib (etc.).
+Mostly, though, I hate babies because they are so loud they put the average car alarm to shame in raucously calling attention to the non-existent threat facing them.

-A baby’s screams are an object of wonder in their melodramatic insistence.
+A baby’s screams are a thing of wonder in their melodramatic insistence.
 We begin life as screaming drama queens.
 We bawl with all the force our tiny lungs can muster: “Feed me, please me, don’t leave me!”
 No other infant animal is so hyperbolic (sic) or demanding.
 Puppies and kittens are adorable.
 Nature, pottering around in its white lab coat, wisely selected to make young animals so unthreatening (i.e. cute) that older animals might be disarmed, so to speak, and hesitate before killing them.
-In a remarkable instance of this, a leopard kills a monkey only to spare and adopt her newly orphaned baby (it soon dies from exposure).
+In a remarkable instance of this, a leopard killed a monkey only to spare and adopt her newly orphaned baby (it soon died from exposure).

-It astonishes me that there is such social pressure on people not only to knock out children but to outwardly gush that parenthood is the most thrilling and fulfilling experience in life.
-This is especially true for mothers.
-The unfairness of it makes my head spin.
-The stupidity of it makes my stomach churn.
+It astonishes me that there is still intense social pressure on people not only to knock out children but to outwardly gush that parenthood is the most thrilling and fulfilling experience in life (this is especially true for women).
+The unfairness of it makes my head spin, the ulteriority of it makes my stomach churn.
 What century is this?
 What use is all this technological achievement when we remain so stubbornly backward?
 As ever, something else is at play here.

 There is an unconscious ingenuity, surreptitiously beavering away for our collective survival, that romanticizes and idealizes that which most threatens to undermine the collective good.
 This changes according to the exigencies of the time.
 Heroism (a perennial favourite), chastity, self-sacrifice, frugality, self-possession, progressive thinking: many of these qualities seem like anachronisms today but they were once held aloft as examples to aspire to.
 Once-upon-a-time: they counterbalanced dangerous passions, they checked the accruement of debt, they maintained a façade of rationality.